 Advantages of Whole Life

-- The major benefit of whole life insurance is that it is permanent coverage and may be utilized to meet long-term requirements such as death, dying, and final burial expenses.
+- The primary benefit of whole life insurance is that it is permanent coverage and may be utilized to meet long-term requirements such as death, dying, and final burial expenses.

 - The level premium allows the policy owner to know precisely how much insurance will cost and offers a form of coerced savings.

-- Whole life insurance allows the policy owner to use some of his or her money for emergency expenses, as a supplementary retirement income source, and for other long-term care insurance.
+- Whole life insurance allows the policy owner to use some of their money for emergency expenses, as a supplementary retirement income source, and other long-term care insurance.

 Disadvantages of Whole Life Insurance